 The University of Kentucky women's tennis team fell 5-2 to No. 4 Texas A&M on Sunday.

-For the 2013-14 season, Carlos Drada enters into his ninth year as the head coach for the Kentucky women's tennis progam.
+The 2014-15 season marks Carlos Drada's 10th as the head coach of the Kentucky women's tennis progam.

 A former standout for the UK men's team, Drada helped build the program as an assistant before taking over the reins in 2006.
 Drada's first squad, in 2006, posted a 19-10 overall record and made a fifth consecutive appearance in the Sweet 16 round at the NCAA Championships.
 Kentucky also made a run to the title match of the SEC Tournament for the second consecutive year.